Get

 Ideally, it’s best to feed a kitten recipe at this age, as kitten foods are designed with different nutrition than foods for adult cats.
 Pay attention to the feeding instructions on the packaging, as it will help guide you as to how much food to feed your kitten based on their weight.

 There are a lot of options for kitten food out there.
-If you’re having trouble finding one for your kitten, speak to your veterinarian for recommendations that are high-quality, healthy, and within your price range.
+If you’re having trouble finding one for your kitten, speak to a veterinarian for recommendations that are high-quality, healthy, and within your price range.
+You can do this online, thanks to veterinary telehealth services.

 Size